Current Masters Student Resources

 - A minimum of 24 Utah State University credits is required.
 Of these 24, no more than 8 workshop credits will be accepted.

-- Normally, up to 12 credit hours from other accredited graduate institutions are acceptable to transfer pending approval by the student's supervisory committee.
+- Normally, up to 12 credit hours from other accredited graduate institutions are acceptable to transfer pending approval by the student's supervisory committee (not counting the Board Certified Behavior Analysis Program).
 The transfer credits will need to be graduate level, a grade of B or better, taken within the past 8 years, and have not been used for a previous degree.
 Credits with P grades will not be accepted as transfer credits.
 Transfer credits cannot replace required residency credit.

 - Work for a master's degree must be completed within 6 years.
 If students have not completed their degree within the 6-year limit, a letter from the student's supervisory committee to the Graduate School is required.